RaoulMa/jekyll-now/personal.md

         <img src="/images/Cellularis20.jpg" width="100%">
     </div>
     <div class="fright">
-        If you are interested in arts check out the website <a href = "https://www.annalisatheisen.de">www.annalisatheisen.de"
+        If you are interested in arts check out the website <a href = "https://www.annalisatheisen.de"> annalisatheisen.de
         </a> of a friend of mine.
 Her paintings are "reflections on the effects of human actions on fragile ecosystems like
         forests, coral reefs and the world of insects".
     </div>